Kipre/EUDemographyCleaner/internship/siaas/README.md

 - recent NumPy

-This server-side app is mean to identify governing equations from data.
+This server-side app is meant to identify governing equations from data.
 The implementation relies on the method proposed by Brunton et al. in [this paper](https://www.pnas.org/content/113/15/3932).

-### Inputs

 ## Service

 In order to interact with the service the user must perform a GET request with a file and some parameters.

+### Inputs